hiepnguyenduc2005/ResuMate/README.md

 ## Usage
 1. Open your browser and navigate to http://localhost:3000.
-2. Follow the on-screen instructions to create and manage your resume.
+2. Follow the on-screen instructions to receive feedback on your resume.

 ## Team Members
 - Member 1: [Khanh Le](https://github.com/khanhhlee05)